Kevin Gallacher: Club career

 Gallacher started his Scottish League career with Dundee United, where he spent seven years as part of a successful team under the guidance of Jim McLean.
 He made his first team debut in December 1985 aged 19 years old in a UEFA Cup tie against Neuchâtel Xamax and three days later played against Rangers at Ibrox.
 He soon established himself in the side with his fast and penetrating wing play.
-He helped United reach the 1987 UEFA Cup Final, scoring against Barcelona in the quarter-finals en route.
+He helped United reach the 1987 UEFA Cup final, scoring against Barcelona in the quarter-finals en route.
 United, however, lost on aggregate to IFK Göteborg.
-The following year Gallacher scored Dundee United's goal in the 1988 Scottish Cup Final, in the 2–1 defeat by Celtic.
+The following year, Gallacher scored Dundee United's goal in the 1988 Scottish Cup final, in the 2–1 defeat by Celtic.
 A week later he made his full international debut for Scotland against Colombia.

 Gallacher moved to Coventry City in January 1990 for a transfer fee of £950,000 and became a fans favourite for three years.
 Having played for most of his career to date as a winger, Gallacher was used as a striker for most of his time at Highfield Road, and was the club's top scorer in seasons 1990–91 and 1991–92.

 He then joined Blackburn Rovers in March 1993 for £1.5 million, as they looked to fill the gap up front left by the long-term injury absence of Alan Shearer.
 He made an immediate impact, scoring on his debut in a 4–1 win over Liverpool.
 However, two broken legs (the second sustained in his first game after the original injury) the following season restricted him to just one Premier League game in 1994–95 when Blackburn won the FA Premier League.
 He did score in that game, a 2–1 win against Crystal Palace.

 Gallacher returned to full effectiveness in 1996–97, however, scoring 10 goals to help avoid a relegation scare.
-In 1997–98 he formed a potent partnership with Chris Sutton, scoring 16 goals himself as Blackburn finished 6th.
-However, injuries and inconsistencies meant he missed much of 1998–99, although he was the team's top goalscorer with 5 goals.
+In 1997–98, he formed a potent partnership with Chris Sutton, scoring 16 goals himself as Blackburn finished 6th.
+However, injuries and inconsistencies meant he missed much of 1998–99, although he was the team's top goalscorer with five goals.
 Blackburn were relegated in 1999, just four seasons after having won the title.

-He then moved to Newcastle United, becoming Bobby Robson's first signing as Newcastle manager.
-Gallacher was mostly used as a right winger, a role he adapted to well, and despite a lack of goals, was fairly popular with the Newcastle fans for his work rate.
+Gallacher then moved to Newcastle United, becoming Bobby Robson's first signing as Newcastle manager.
+He was mostly used as a right winger, a role he adapted to well, and despite a lack of goals, was fairly popular with the Newcastle fans for his work rate.

 Spells at Preston North End (where he scored twice against Kidderminster Harriers and Sheffield United), Sheffield Wednesday and Huddersfield Town followed before hanging up his boots in 2002, ending a career which had seen him score a total of 106 goals in 430 games in the English and Scottish leagues.